-This proverb of Solomon is important.
+This proverb by Solomon is important.
 God rules your life.
 Man proposes; God disposes.
 Man freely devises; God powerfully directs.
 Man creatively plans; God masterfully dictates.
 Man acts as he pleases; God is pleased by how He uses man’s actions.
 God is the LORD!
 Your life and its plans are in His hands.
 Learn how to utilize this knowledge.

 Many wander and wonder through life, wishing they knew God’s will for them.
 But His will is not a mystery, and much of the answer is in this proverb.
 Commit your works to the LORD (Pr 16:3; Ps 37:4-5); devise a way to achieve your desired godly objectives (Pr 16:1; 15:22; 20:18); believe that He will take care of the details (Ps 37:23; 84:11).

 Obedient Christian reader, these words are for you: the LORD gave you a heart, so follow your affections for what you prefer.
 He gave you a mind, so think of how you might achieve your goals.
 Once you commit it to God and follow the rules of Scriptural wisdom, go for it!
 No matter what it is!
 Simply submit it to God’s will (James 4:13-15).